 Day 7: Cadiz

-We wanted a bit of beach time but weren’t keen on making the scene in the coastal resorts of the Costa del Sol near Malaga.
-So, we headed to Cadiz by way of Arcos de la Frontera—one of the larger but picturesque White Towns.
+I craved a bit of beach time but wasn’t keen on making the scene in the coastal resorts of the Costa del Sol near Malaga.

 Instead of trying to navigate the narrow streets of old Cadiz, stay at a hotel along the main drag leading to the city and walk a block to the ocean.
-The beach stretches for miles, and the swimming is fabulous.
-Just about everyone on the beach was a local.
-Cadiz isn’t on the tourist beat.
+We stayed at the Hotel Monte Puertatierra.

 View of the beach at Cadiz, a great place to chill while touring Andalusia